rthombs/xtdfet/README.md

 # 1. Description

 Two-way fixed effects regression with variables interacted with time are commonly used to test whether effects change over time.
-Including the correct number of lags in the model is important to estimating unbaised coefficients, but calculating short-run and long-run interaction effects can be difficult and coding errors are easy to make. `xtdfet` simplifies this process for users by automatically calculating the short-run and long-run effects for each time point in the analysis.
+Including the correct number of lags in the model is important for obtaining unbiased coefficients, but calculating short-run and long-run interaction effects can be difficult and coding errors are easy to make. `xtdfet` simplifies this process for users by automatically calculating the short-run and long-run effects for each time point in the analysis.
 Users can also graph the results with the `LIne` and `Bar` options.
 Moreover, the results can be exported to an excel spreadsheet with the `EXcel` option.
 This program should be used when the Nickell bias is relatively small, and the use of a heterogeneous panel estimator is not appropriate because the T is not large enough (e.g., 15-30 periods of data).

 # 2. Syntax